-The following is a reconciliation of the net decrease in net assets available for benefits for the years ended December 31, 2015 and 2014, per the financial statements to the Form 5500:
+The following is a reconciliation of the net decrease in net assets available for benefits for the year ended December 31, 2015, per the financial statements to the Form 5500:

-2015 2014 Net decrease in net assets available for benefits per the financial statements \$(9,324,571) \$(8,275,073) Change in adjustment from contract value to fair value for interest in common collective trust relating to fully benefit-responsive investment contract (122,961) 7,257 Net decrease in net assets available for benefits per the Form 5500 \$(9,447,532) \$(8,267,816)
+2015 Net decrease in net assets available for benefits per the financial statements \$(9,324,571) Change in adjustment from contract value to fair value for interest in common collective trust relating to fully benefit-responsive investment contract (122,961) Net decrease in net assets available for benefits per the Form 5500 \$(9,447,532)

 The reconciling items noted above are due to the difference in the method of accounting used in preparing the Form 5500 as compared to the Plan's financial statements.
+There were no differences between the net increase in net assets available for benefits per the financial statements compared to the Form 5500 for the year ended December 31, 2016.